iampatrickbrinksma/SFS-Utils/README.md

 This method first retrieves available time slots for candidates as the global action "Candidates", using the FSL.GradeSlotsServicegetGradedMatrix method.
 You can sort by Grade (grade) and Start Time (starttime) of the slot.
 ```
 Id schedulingPolicyId = [select Id from FSL__Scheduling_Policy__c where Name = 'Customer First'].Id;
-Id serviceAppointmentId = [select Id from ServiceAppointment where Name = 'SA-1001'].Id;
+Id serviceAppointmentId = [select Id from ServiceAppointment where AppointmentNumber = 'SA-1001'].Id;
 String sortBy = 'grade';
 sfsScheduling scheduling = new sfsScheduling(
     serviceAppointmentId,